panphp/pan/README.md

 php artisan pan
 ```

+## Visualize your product analytics in UI

+To visualize your product analytics in a UI, you may visit the `/pan` route in your browser.

 ## Flush your product analytics

 To flush your product analytics, you may use the `pan:flush` Artisan command: